-It was obvious that some of the members attend the same class times every day and have become good friends.
-They were polite and a few members introduced themselves to me, but I still felt a little left out.
-I’m sure if I were to go to F45 classes more frequently and got to know the other members better, I would start to fit in more.
+It was obvious that some members attend the same class times every day and have become good friends.
+They were polite, and a few members introduced themselves to me, but I still felt left out.
+I’m sure if I were to go to F45 training classes more frequently and got to know the other members better, I would fit in better.

-The members at the class I went to appeared to be in their late 20s to early 40s.
+The members of the class I went to appeared to be in their late 20s to early 40s.
 There were both men and women, but the women outnumbered the men.

 The atmosphere and overall vibe of the place were very similar to my old CrossFit gym.
-F45 is basically just one large room with no machines — other than rowers and bikes — and no mirrors.
-All of the equipment is lined up against the walls.
+F45 is just one large room with no machines — other than rowers and bikes — and no mirrors.

-F45 classes are similar to circuit training, where you rotate from multiple stations and perform different movements at each station.
+F45 training classes are similar to gym classes that involve circuit training, where you rotate from multiple stations and perform different movements at each station.
 The trainers organize everything you need for that day’s workout before class starts, which is nice since you don’t have to set everything up yourself.

-One thing I didn’t know about F45 before I visited is that the trainers don’t actually lead the class.
+One thing I didn’t know about F45 training before I visited was that the trainers don’t lead the class.
 They demo the movements you’ll do in the workout, but that’s it.
 Once class starts, you follow along to a large screen that shows someone doing each movement and tells you when to switch stations.

-The trainers will walk around to make sure everyone is doing the movements correctly and shout out some words of encouragement, but they don’t do the class with you.
+The trainers walk around to ensure everyone is doing the movements correctly and shout out words of encouragement, but they don’t do the class with you.
 The trainer at the class I took stayed near me most of the time because I was new, but he wasn’t obtrusive or annoyingly motivational.

 Even though I loved the class I took at F45, I wouldn’t purchase a membership.
-This is mostly because I have a home gym and I have enough equipment that I can do my own workouts similar to F45 at home.
-But a membership at the F45 by me is quite expensive and while I understand the appeal, I wouldn’t be willing to pay that much each month.
+This is mostly because I have a home gym with enough equipment to do similar workouts at home.
+But even a one-month membership at the F45 by me is quite expensive.
+While I understand the appeal, I’m unwilling to pay the high F45 training price each month.

-It’s important to remember that this review is based on my experience at the Wayne, NJ location.
-While all F45 gyms follow the same workouts every day, each location has unique trainers and members.
-If you’re curious about F45, I recommend calling or taking a class at a location by you to see if you like it.
+It’s important to remember that this review is based on my experience at the Wayne, NJ, location.
+While all F45 gyms follow the same daily workouts, each location has unique trainers and members.
+If you’re curious about F45 training, I recommend calling or taking a class at a location by you to see if you like it.